RECRUIT COMPANY MENTOR PROGRAM

 Candidates are reminded that this role requires good interpersonal and communication skills.
 Mentoring involves one-on-one discussions as well as group presentations to companies of varying sizes.
 Mentors will employ coaching, counseling, and active listening during meetings with the company.

-Candidates O3 and below should also include a command endorsement with their application.
+Candidates O3 and E7 should also include a command endorsement with their application.
 The endorsement should address the requirements outlined above.
 Applications are accepted in conjunction with the annual ALCOAST solicitation message ONLY, and visitation dates will be assigned for the current year of solicitation only.

 After notification of selection the Mentor shall: